FTSE 100 climbs on smaller-than-expected GDP contraction, GSK rebound | Business

 FTSE 100 climbs on smaller-than-expected GDP contraction, GSK rebound

-London's FTSE 100 rose on Friday after data showed Britain's economy contracted by less than feared in the second quarter, while drugmaker GSK rebounded after heavy selling this week on litigation concerns.
+London's FTSE 100 rose on Friday after data showed Britain's economy contracted less than feared in the second quarter, while drugmaker GSK steadied after heavy selling this week on litigation concerns.

 - Country: